DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 - Misclassified images revealed areas where the model struggled, such as unclear mildew patterns or similar texture/color between healthy and mildew-affected leaves.

 ### Next Steps:
-- Expand the dataset to include more examples of challenging cases.
-- Experiment with advanced model architectures and hyperparameter tuning.
+- Enhance Model Performance.
+- Dataset Expansion- Improve the model's performance by expanding and diversifying the dataset.
+- Mobile Optimization- Make the application accessible on mobile devices with a lightweight and user-friendly interface.
+- User Feedback System- Enable users to provide feedback on model predictions to improve performance over time.

-## Fixed Bugs
+### Fixed Bugs

 1. **ValueError**: Input 0 of layer sequential is incompatible with the layer: expected axis -1 of input shape to have value 3 but received input with shape (None, 256, 256, 4).
 The error occurs because the input image has an unexpected number of channels (4 instead of the expected 3), which indicates the image might include an alpha channel.
    - Update Image Preprocessing: Modify the resize_input_image function to ensure the input image has exactly 3 channels (RGB).
 If the image has 4 channels (RGBA), remove the alpha channel.
    - Validate Input Image: Before passing the image to the model, confirm its shape is (256, 256, 3).
    - Test Image Upload: Ensure the Mildew_Detection_body function only accepts valid images.

-## Unfixed Bugs
+### Unfixed Bugs 🐞

 1. **Misclassifications**:
    - Certain mildew-affected leaves were misclassified as healthy during testing.
 This may be due to unclear mildew patterns or overlapping visual features.